 The adjusted operating income that we used for purposes of determining the achievement of the adjusted operating income target under the Annual Incentive Plan was different than the actual operating income for our consolidated business as reported in our financial statements.
-To arrive at the metric used under the Annual Incentive Plan, we adjusted our GAAP operating income by adding back amortization, stock-based compensation and other legal and consulting expenses, and deducted Arrowhead operating income and the impacts of purchase accounting.
-We performed similar adjustments to determine the achievement of the adjusted operating income targets for each of our commercial and municipal reporting units.
+To arrive at the metric used under the Annual Incentive Plan, we adjusted our operating income (as calculated consistent with United States Generally Accepted Accounting Principles) by adding back, as consistent with prior years, amortization, stock-based compensation, non-cash purchase accounting adjustments, impairment charges, and other legal and consulting expenses.
+In addition, as described above under "Impact of COVID-19 on 2020 Compensation," for 2020, we added back COVID-19 related items totaling \$14.6 million, including wages paid to employees during shutdown of facilities as a result of governmental restrictions on operation during mid-March through mid-May 2020 (the "Pandemic Shutdown"), facilities and property-related overhead costs that continued during the Pandemic Shutdown and lost revenues for the Dejana and Henderson businesses that we estimate were solely a result of the Pandemic Shutdown and that were not able to be made up during the remainder of the year.
+We performed similar adjustments to determine the achievement of the adjusted operating income targets for each of our Commercial Snow & Ice reporting unit (\$4.4 million) and combination of our Municipal and Dejana reporting units (\$11.0 million).

-The following table sets forth the calculation of the 62.0% of base salary payout based on adjusted operating income component for Mr. Janik (dollars in millions):
+The following table sets forth the calculation of the 38.2% of base salary payout based on adjusted operating income component for Mr. McCormick (dollars in millions):

-Comparison of Actual to Target Adjusted Operating Income Baseline Adjusted Operating Income Target \$ 95.2 Adjusted Operating Income per Annual Incentive Plan \$ 89.7 Percentage Below Target 5.8% Effect on Adjusted Operating Income Bonus Level Payout at Target (Reflecting 70% Weighting) 70.0% Payout Below Target Level Due to 5.8% Performance 8.0% Actual Adjusted Operating Income Payout 62.0%
+Comparison of Actual to Target Adjusted Operating Income Baseline Adjusted Operating Income Target \$ 104.3 Adjusted Operating Income per Annual Incentive Plan \$ 80.6 Percentage Below Target (22.7)% Effect on Adjusted Operating Income Bonus Level Payout at Target (Reflecting 70% Weighting) 70.0% Payout Below Target Level Due to Performance (31.8)% Actual Adjusted Operating Income Payout 38.2%